mirror/dd-wrt/src/router/curl/docs/cmdline-opts/_EXITCODES.md

 ## 89
 No connection available, the session is queued.
 ## 90
-SSL public key does not match pinned public key.
+SSL public key does not matched pinned public key.
 ## 91
 Invalid SSL certificate status.
 ## 92